-Global sequencing efforts have revealed that germline or somatic defects to DNA damage repair genes (e.g. BRCA2) are present in 20-30% of mCRPC patients, and that these patients may be susceptible to genotoxic chemotherapies or DNA repair inhibitors.
-There is an urgent need for practical biomarkers to identify patients with actionable DNA repair defects in their tumors, and for clinical development of effective therapeutic agents to exploit this cancer-specific weakness.
+Global sequencing efforts have revealed that germline or somatic defects to DNA damage repair genes (e.g. BRCA2) are present in 20-30% of mCRPC patients and that these patients may be susceptible to genotoxic chemotherapies, DNA repair inhibitors, or even immunotherapy.
+There is an urgent need for practical biomarkers to identify patients with actionable DNA repair defects in their tumours, and for clinical development of effective therapeutic agents to exploit this cancer-specific weakness.